 Keep the same as in proposal

-Schemes (? not sure what to call it)
+Schemes (? not sure what to call it) Implemented spectrometer layouts?

 Add on that will briefly introduce KAP design for completeness, since is relevant for data analysis, but was not designed in the scope of this work (maybe say was already available?)